ConvertKit vs. AWeber: Why You Should Really Switch

 With email, it’s pretty different.
-You could have a list of subscribers’ names and emails just lying around in a text file in your hard drive, and it’s still a valuable asset.
-But anyway, enough talking about the importance of email, you’re probably already well aware of that if you’re reading a comparison blog post between two email marketing providers.
+You could have a list of subscribers’ names and emails just lying around in a text file on your hard drive, and it’s still a valuable asset.
+But anyway, enough talking about the importance of email; you’re probably already well aware of that if you’re reading a ConvertKit vs AWeber comparison blog post between two email marketing providers.

-So ConvertKit vs. Aweber.
-A little bit of a background first.
-Aweber is an old, mature industry player with over 10 years of experience under its belt.
+So ConvertKit review vs. AWeber review.
+A little bit of background first.
+AWeber is an old, mature industry player with over 10 years of experience as an email marketing tool under its belt.
 ConvertKit, on the other hand, is a much more recent competitor that has only been around for less than 5 years.

-It’s made significant progress since then, though, and the change in the industry’s landscape along with the evolution of email marketing over the years has served it well (more on that later below).
+It’s made significant progress since then, though, and the change in the email marketing provider industry’s landscape, along with the evolution of email marketing over the years, has served it well (more on that later below).

 With that out of the way, let’s jump right into it.

 AWeber was (and many may still believe it still is) the industry’s gold standard for years.
 However, I strongly believe that email marketing has greatly evolved over the years, and I feel that Aweber is still stuck in the past.
 In other words, the email marketing tool failed to adapt.

 Before you go right ahead and call me biased, it’s important to let you know that here at Niche Pursuits, we’ve switched to ConvertKit.
 So yes, we love it, and for good reason, so give us a chance to explain.